spineo/spark-app/README.md

 pip install pyspark --user
 ```

-You may need to run it using python (i.e., python 2.7, no longer supported as of 2020) and/or python3 (python 3.7) which is recommwended
+You may need to run it using python (i.e., python 2.7, no longer supported as of 2020) and/or python3 (python 3.7) which is recommended

 ### 3. Run the application: